 This is the date the term started.
 This can be in the past or in the future.

 Note: Recurring contracts have both a renewal date and an end date.
-These dates can be used to associate alerts, displayed on the summary page and as part of reports.
+These dates can be used to associate alerts, displayed on the summary page, and as part of reports.
+The end date is set to the day before the renewal date.
+The renewal date is the same day of the month as the contract start date (subject to the days in the month rule, discussed below)

 Renewal on the 28th, 29th, 30th and 31st of the month

-Set a rolling term where there is no fixed end date or renewal for a contract.
-You must specify a start date, but you can leave the end date blank.
+Set a Rolling term where there is no fixed end date or renewal for a contract.
+You must specify a start date, but the other fields are optional.
+The use of each field is as above.

-There is also the option to enter a Cancellation date for a Rolling Contract that will or has come to an end.
+There is also the option to enter an Initial Period, a Notice Period, and a Cancellation Date for a Rolling Contract that will or has come to an end.

 End Date Calculation